Lord-Of-WuTang/teacherBot/README.md

 # TeacherBot - JavaScript Strings Tutorial

-An educational JavaScript program that teaches string manipulation concepts through interactive console output.
+A simple educational JavaScript program that teaches string manipulation concepts through interactive console output.

 ## What it does